jsleeio/go-eagle/README.md

 # to-do

-* exhaustively scan the Eagle DTD and add the various missing items
+* exhaustively scan the Eagle DTD and add the various missing items (libraries!)
 * ability to define custom panel formats, eg. to fit a specific custom enclosure
 * BOM generation tool